 Houseplants in hanging baskets go hand-in-hand with the tiny house craze, as they are major space-savers.
 Nothing complements trailing plants better than an elevated planter.
 By adding hanging baskets to an existing collection of houseplants, you create a layered look with plants from floor to ceiling.

 01 of 08

-Who can resist touching the fuzzy catkins of the Acalypha hispida?
-Chenille plants are fun specimens for the annual container garden, but they also take well to indoor culture, provided you have a bright south or east-facing window for them to gain the energy to produce their year around blooms.
+You can hardly resist touching the fuzzy catkins of the Acalypha hispida.
+Chenille plants are fun specimens for the annual container garden, but they also take well to indoor culture, provided you have bright south or east-facing window for them to gain the energy to produce their year around blooms.
 Chenille plants also like lots of water and nutrients, and you can kill two birds with one stone by irrigating them with compost tea.

 02 of 08

-The unusual succulent beads of the Senecio rowleyanus plant look stunning in contemporary homes that feature bold and trendy design elements.
+The unusual succulent beads of the string of pearls (Senecio rowleyanus) plant look stunning in contemporary homes that feature bold and trendy design elements.
 Like most succulents, the string of pearls plant thrives in bright light and soil that is kept on the dry side.
 If your plant is happy, it may even reward you with small white flowers.
 Trim your string of pearls plant if the ends get too sparse.

 03 of 08

 Aeschynanthus specimens bring cheer to winter households when they bloom for several weeks.
 Lipstick vines are available in red, pink, or orange, and they make excellent houseplants as they tolerate low light conditions and infrequent watering.
 Purchase the largest plant you can find to get blooms in the first season.
 Do not prune the lipstick vine until flowering is complete, as buds form on the tips of the plant.